whitelizard/tiip/README.md

 #### type
 Some different standard values are:
 - **init, kill**: For persistant connections, a "login" message and a disconnect message.
-- **data**: Push of data.
-Consider using **pub** instead, in publish-subscribe systems.
-- **req, rep**: The request-reply pattern.
-Consider using below CRUD types for the request instead, to be more specific.
-- **create, read, update, delete**: This is the standard CRUD - the four basic functions of persistant storage.
-- **action**: Additional request type for non-CRUD action.
+- **create, read, update, delete, req**: This is the standard CRUD - the four basic functions of persistant storage, plus additional general request type for non-CRUD action.
+- **rep**: A reply to a message.
 - **pub, sub, unsub**: Publish-subscribe pattern.

 #### pid